changxin-ge/agent-in-a-day-with-watsonx-orchestrate/lab/README.md

   ![Agent Creation](images/kb_agent.png)

-Knowledge Bases refer to vector stores that allow your agents to query unstructured data such as documents.
-You can use the watsonx Orchestrate internal Knowledge Base or connect your own vector store externally.
+**Knowledge** represents information stored as embeddings in a Vector Store.
+When the agent receives a request, it can search the connected knowledge repository to find relevant information.
+You can upload documents or link to an existing repository.
+Once again, the description field helps the agent decide whether a knowledge search is relevant.

-If you add your document as a knowledge base for the agent, it will be able to perform tasks such as summarization.
+If you add your document as a knowledge base for the agent, it will be able to perform tasks such as summarization and Q&A with the documents.

 5. Click **Knowledge** on the left menu or scroll down to the Knowledge section, then click **Choose Knowledge**.